jmfrancklab/jmfrancklab.github.io/citeproc_src/AAResearch_citations.md

     [@FranckBarnes2015;@Kaufmann2013;@Demas2009]
     and advanced magnetic resonance methods
     [@FranckFreed2015;@Franck2009].
-We will also apply techniques that we have already developed to
+We will apply these techniques to
     systems that remain poorly understood,
     despite their central importance
     to understanding